Orthopaedic Research Society: Research areas

+Members of the ORS conduct cutting-edge research on the full range of musculoskeletal tissues : bone, tendon, cartilage & synovium, meniscus, skeletal muscle, and the intervertebral disc.
+Researchers focus on all aspects of these tissues, including development, structure and function, mechanics, diagnostics, injury and healing, and potential therapeutics.
+Special emphasis is given to pathologies that cause significant morbidity in patients, such as osteoarthritis, osteoporosis, osteopenia, rheumatoid arthritis, fracture healing, ACL tears, tendinopathies, and meniscus tears.

+More recently a number of research subsections have been formed, starting with the Spine Section in 2015.
+These small communities bring together like-minded researchers with a focus on a specific topic of research.
+Since then, the number of sections has expanded to include: International Section of Fracture Repair, Meniscus Section, Orthopaedic Implants Section, Preclinical Models Section, Strategies in Clinical Research Section, and the Tendon Section.
+Each of these meets annually at the regular meeting, and some have added satellite meetings to create more opportunity for collaboration in their respective field.

 Research journals

 Journal of Orthopaedic Research

 The Journal of Orthopaedic Research is a peer-reviewed journal that is published in cooperation with John Wiley & Sons, Inc. The journal provides an essential forum for the orthopaedic community to share and communicate new information in the different research areas of orthopaedics, including life sciences, engineering, translational and clinical studies.

 JOR Spine

 JOR Spine is a fully open access and peer-reviewed journal that was established by the ORS.
 The journal provides a platform to share original and innovative information focusing on basic and translational research of the spine.
 Publications in this journal include the following topics in spine research: ageing, biomaterials, biomechanics, bioreactors, degeneration, genetics, inflammation, pain, remodeling, tissue engineering, etc.

+Journal of the American Academy of Orthopaedic Surgeons - On the Horizon

+Coordinated by the ORS Basic Science Education Committee, On the Horizon presents brief articles discussing current scientific investigations that may have future orthopaedic clinical applications.

+This feature was previously presented quarterly in the Journal of the American Academy of Orthopaedic Surgeons (January, April, July, and October), where archived articles remain available.

-Partners
+Partners of ORS

-The ORS's mission and vision statement for the year of 2025 highlights the importance of building connections and collaborations among various musculoskeletal research societies worldwide.
-For over 30 years, the ORS has been a member of various international societies to advance global orthopaedic research.
-In 1992, the ORS, Canadian Orthopaedic Research Society, European Orthopaedic Research Society, and the Japanese Orthopaedic Association launched the Combined Meeting starting an alliance among orthopaedic societies to advance and promote basic, translational, and clinical musculoskeletal research globally.
-Today, the ICORS includes other international societies including Australia/New Zealand ORS, British ORS, Korean ORS, and the Taiwanese ORS.

-The ORS has been a member of other societies including AAOS (American Academy of Orthopaedic Surgeons), NIAMS Coalition (National Institute of Arthritis and Musculoskeletal and Skin Diseases), OREF (Orthopaedic Research and Education Foundation), Research!America, and USA Bone and Joint Initiative.